AudioBible/AudioBible/README.md

     audiobible sermons                                          # opens the default browser to http://sermonaudio.com
                                                                 #  usage is same as with hear operation
     audiobible sermons -b mark -s "Charles Lawson"              # open browser to sermon "Charles Lawson" preaching the book of "Mark"

+    # THE EARTH IS FLAT!
+[RESEARCH IT ON YOUTUBE](https://www.youtube.com/results?search_query=flat+earth&page=&utm_source=opensearch)!

+    # THIS IS POSITIVE INFO!
+IT'S A MATTER OF PERSPECTIVE!

+    # THE WAR ON TERROR IS A WAR ON YOU!

+    ## God is so kind that it is impossible to imagine His unbounded kindness

 **Note:** Tested and created on a Mac, should work on Windows and Unix/Linux and other OSes.